-List in Part 2 only those gifts that are subject to both the gift and GST taxes.
+List in Part 2 only those gifts that are currently subject to both the gift and GST taxes.
 You must list the gifts in Part 2 in the chronological order that you made them.
 Number, describe, and value the gifts as described in the instructions for Part 1 on page 8.

-If you made a gift in trust, list the entire gift as one line entry in Part 2.
-Enter the entire value of the property transferred to the trust even if the trust has nonskip person future beneficiaries.
+If you made a transfer to a trust that was a direct skip, list the entire gift as one line entry in Part 2.